-Provides the student with the skills and knowledge necessary for application and service of electric motors commonly used by the refrigeration and air conditioning industry.
+This course provides the student with the skills and knowledge necessary for application and service of electric motors commonly used by the refrigeration and air conditioning industry.
 Topics include diagnostic techniques, capacitors, installation procedures, types of electric motors, electric motor service, and safety.